top of page

 Death benefit for Emergency Medical Technicians

-Removal of the police officer retirement system earnings limitation
+Removal of police officer retirement system earnings limitation

 Relating to definition of Central Bank digital currency

-Protects the rights to carrying and weapons and weapon accessories
+Protects rights to carrying and weapons and weapon accessories

 Public school restrooms only to used by students of the same sex

-Prohibits the collection, retention, or sale of personal data for minor
+Prohibits the collection, retention, or sale of minor personal data

 Requirements for payment for under-insured damages